learning-zone/html-basics/README.md

 <p>Pollution Level: <meter low="60" high="80" max="100" value="85">Very High</meter></p>
 ```
-**3.) output**: is meant to display text output.
+**3.)
+Output Tag**: is meant to display text output.
 It indicates a section of the page that can be modified by a script (usually JavaScript).
 ```html
 <form oninput="result.value=parseInt(a.value)+parseInt(b.value)">
   <input type="range" id="a" value="50"> +